ablation: Removal of corneal tissue to reshape the cornea to correct vision problems using a laser.

 Intraocular Pressure (IOP): The pressure inside the eye produced by the fluids contained within the eye.

 LASIK: An acronym for Laser In-Situ Keratomileusis.
-LASIK is a type of laser surgery in which the cornea is reshaped to improve vision.
+LASIK eye surgery is a type of procedure in which the cornea is reshaped to improve vision.
 A device called a microkeratome is used to surgically create a thin, hinged flap of corneal tissue.
 The flap is folded back, the laser is directed to the corneal surface exposed beneath the flap and the flap is brought back into place.
-If the flap is created by a laser then it is referred to as All-Laser Blade-Free LASIK.
+If the flap is created by a laser then it is referred to as All-Laser Blade-Free LASIK eye surgery.

 mixed astigmatism: A type of astigmatism that results in blurred distance and near vision.
 Light rays entering the eye are bent at different points, with one point focused in front of the retina and the other point focused behind the retina.
 Clear vision requires that all focus points be directly on the retina.